 Established in 1978, the chemical biology bachelor’s program was the first undergraduate program of its kind and Stevens remains one of the few universities in the country that offers this unique area of study.

 The program is a complete education in chemistry with additional mathematics and physics training to ensure a solid foundation in quantitative physical sciences.
 It also includes a set of biology courses that introduce the key elements of cellular, molecular, and physiological biology.
 It can effectively launch you into careers in chemistry, biochemistry, biotechnology, forensic science or biology.

-Today’s chemical biology laboratory is equipped with sophisticated instrumentation to stimulate muscle tissue and measure action potentials; to determine the size, shape and electrical charge of protein molecules; and to follow reactions within the cell.
-Chemical biologists can study biological phenomena under controlled conditions to explore the mechanisms governing growth, differentiation, behavior, evolution and aging.
+Our chemical biology laboratories are equipped with sophisticated instrumentation that allow you to study biological phenomena under controlled conditions and explore the mechanisms governing growth, differentiation, behavior, evolution and aging.

 The chemical biology bachelor's degree can be certified in chemistry by the American Chemical Society (ACS) if CH 412 Inorganic Chemistry is taken as a general or technical elective during the program.